redxdev/SupertalkSample/README.md

 Build the project, then run the Unreal Editor.
 Click play and watch the debug text at the top left (or the message log).

 All supertalk-relevant code is within ASampleSupertalkPlayer.
-The script that is being executed is
+The script that is being executed is /Game/SampleScript, the source to which can be found in Content/SampleScript.sts.